thiagocmoraes/interviews/lru/linked_lists.md

 2. It only needs to keep forward pointer/referencing in place.
 3. Singly linked list are persistent data structure.
     3.1 http://en.wikipedia.org/wiki/Persistent_data_structure#Linked_lists
+4. A singly linked list is often used as a stack (or last in first out queue (LIFO)) because adding a new first element, removing the existing first element, and examining the first element are very fast O(1) operations.

 ### Cons:
 1. In general, to remove a node from the list, you have to change the next